Xabaril/BeatPulse/README.md

 ## UI

-The project BeatPulse.UI is a minimal UI interface that store and shows the liveness results from the configured liveness uri's.
+The project BeatPulse.UI is a minimal UI interface that stores and shows the liveness results from the configured liveness uri's.
 To integrate BeatPulse.UI in your project you just need to add the BeatPulse.UI services and middlewares.

 ```csharp
     public class Startup